 This bill would, instead, authorize customers to aggregate their electric loads as individual consumers with private aggregators, as defined, or as members of their local community with community choice aggregators, as defined.
-The bill would, with regard to community choice aggregators, authorize any municipality or any group of municipalities acting together to aggregate the electrical load of interested electricity consumers within its boundaries, as prescribed.
+The bill would authorize a community choice aggregator to aggregate the electrical load of interested electricity consumers within its boundaries.